 Whole of Home Assessment

 The focus of previous versions of NCC Vol 2 (for the residential dwellings) was to improve the building’s thermal performance through insulation and improved glazing.
 This approach was passive due to its focus being on the performance of the building envelope and not the building services.
-In the new NCC 2022 Vol 2.0, a Whole of Home (WoH) approach has been introduced to take into account:
+In the new NCC 2022 Vol 2.0, a Whole of Home (WoH) approach has been introduced.
+This feature considers the efficiency of energy-using services and On-site electricity generation and use via solar PV system.

 What is Whole of Home assessment?